Women in the Israel Defense Forces: Singing controversy

-In September 2011, because of a religious ban on men hearing women sing, nine religiously observant cadets in the IDF officers course walked out of an evening seminar on the legacy of Operation Cast Lead, during which band comprising two male and two female vocalists took to the stage to sing.
+In September 2011, because of a religious ban on men hearing women sing, nine religiously observant cadets in the IDF officers course walked out of an evening seminar on the legacy of Operation Cast Lead, during which a band comprising two male and two female vocalists took to the stage to sing.
 The commander of the school expelled four of them after they said they would disobey orders again in similar situations.
 The IDF agreed to re-examine regulations on this issue, given the growing presence of Haredi soldiers in combat units.